freecityhacks/fch-docs/README.md

 Knowing that open-minded, voluntary contributions to projects like this require high-value awesomeness, we are readily on the lookout for cool people like you who are interested in helping out on this platform.
 Care, just a step further, to leave us a [tweet](https://twitter.com/freecityhacks) and we will be glad to give you a welcoming response.

-Seriously, you bet we would.
+Yeah, right.
+You bet we would.

-On the other hand, if you however are interested in helping to:
+On the other hand, if you however are interested in exploring our platform to:
-* mentor young learners
+* help mentor young learners
 * host a new or existing project
-* share knowledge and exerience with the wider tech community We would be very pleased to give you the most amazing support.
+* share knowledge and experience with the wider tech community We would be very pleased to provide you with the most amazing support.
 Simply contact [freecityhacks@outlook.com](mailto://freecityhacks@outlook.com)

 We also encourage you to catch up on our [CONTRIBUTORS_GUIDE](https://github.com/freecityhacks/fch-docs/blob/master/CONTRIBUTORS_GUIDE.md) to learn more about our accepted standards and best behavioural practices.
 If you are one to look out for convenience, you're in luck.
 See our Safeguarding Policy at [SAFEGUARDING](https://github.com/freecityhacks/fch-docs/blob/master/SAFEGUARDING.md).